timothypratley/justice/README.md

 The find clause is implied by the inputs we chose to supply.

 Results for a rule is an abstraction introduced to make them look like functions.
-Quite often this is a useful abstraction.
+This is a useful abstraction.

-You can escape the result abstraction by calling the rule with it's full arity.
+If you want to escape the result abstraction, call the rule with it's full arity.

     (map :entity/name (ancestor '?x 1))
     ;=> ("Good Child" "Bad Child")

 Justice embraces a convention that rules are most often used by binding all but the last input to values, and that the find clause of a query will pull out any matches for that last input.
-By convention `defrule` produces a convenience function that implies a hidden `?result` argument.
+By convention `defq` produces a convenience function that implies a hidden `?result` argument.
 The convenience function accepts multiple arities, where leaving off an argument creates an unbound input, which in turn is used in the find clause of a query.
-The form `(defrule my-rule [?x])` registers a rule with signature `(my-rule ?x ?result)`.
+The form `(defq my-rule [?x])` registers a rule with signature `(my-rule ?x ?result)`.
 Applying `(my-rule 1)` executes a query with input `?x` bound to `1`, with the find clause containing `?result`.
 Applying `(my-rule '?x 1)` executes a query with the implicit input `?result` bound to `1`, with a find clause containing `?x`.
 The name `?x` chosen here does not matter, it can be any symbol starting with `?` except `?result`, which is special.